Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Investigation Roadmap

 \subsection{Roadmap Overview}

 With the base model and evaluation metrics ready, we start our journey to unleash the potential of diffusion models for E2E AD.
 As the AD planning task is obviously different from image generation tasks, with its output trajectories residing on a relatively low-dimensional manifold, need to satisfy hard constraints like collision avoidance, and is evaluated in a closed-loop setting that easily suffers from error accumulation.
-Hence, very different design considerations could apply.
-To address these challenges, we structure our exploration into two separate phases: 1) \textbf{Imitation Learning Pre-Training}, where we study how diffusion loss and trajectory representation influence planning trajectory quality, and validate data scaling in a closed-loop setting; and 2) \textbf{Reinforcement Learning Post-Training}, where we use RL to further enhance the safety of the pre-trained model by developing a compatible RL algorithm for stable and efficient post-training.
+To address these challenges, we structure our exploration into two phases: 1) \textbf{Imitation Learning Pre-Training}, examining how diffusion loss and trajectory representation shape planning quality and validating closed-loop data scaling; and 2) \textbf{Reinforcement Learning Post-Training}, where a compatible RL algorithm enables stable, efficient enhancement of the pretrained model.